antsouchlos/const_fmt/README.md

 have to be written (If they are not available at compile time).

 For example `One number: {:03}; And another one: {:05.3}` is preprocessed into `One number: 000; And another one: 00.000`.
 This is returned as a `std::array<char, N>`, where `N` is automatically evaluated.
-The only code executed at compile time then formats the numbers and writes them into their place in the array.
+The only code executed at runtime then formats the numbers and writes them into their places in the array.

 Disclaimer: The actual formatting code is largely shamelessly stolen from `fmtlib`.